 This single centre retrospective observational study demonstrates improved adenoma detection (ADR and MAP) when using new generation high-definition colonoscopes for screening colonoscopies within the English BCSP.

 A study from 2011,which preceded the use of new generation colonoscopes, of 36 460 examinations within the BCSP in England, reported a mean ADR across all colonoscopists of 46.5% (range 21.9% to 59.8%)15.
 Comparison with the ADR seen across all 4 of our BCSP accredited colonoscopists and all colonoscope systems demonstrates a superior baseline ADR within our study.
-Furthermore this superior baseline ADR can be further improve by the applciaiton of high definition colonoscopy systems.
+Furthermore this superior baseline ADR can be further improve by the applicaiton of high definition colonoscopy systems.
 There is evidence from other studies that support our findings of improved ADR with high definitions systems.
 A meta-analysis involving 4422 patients concluded that high definition systems are superior in the detection of smaller polyps, without improving the detection of larger and higher risk lesions12.
 A further study also demonstrated a lower adenoma miss rate with high definition colonoscopy13.
 The beneficial impact of high definition systems upon ADR for those with lower baseline rates, particularly when <20%, has been clearly demonstrated11.
 Outside of dedicated screening services there is further evidence to support an increased ADR with high definition scopes.
 One such study directly compared high definition colonoscopy to standard definition reporting a higher ADR in the high definition group (28.8% vs 24.3%; p= 0.012), as too was the polyp detection rate (42.2% vs 37.8%; p= 0.026)16.
 Interestingly a study within the BCSP in England examining >900 colonoscopies performed with standard and high definition colonoscopes, failed to demonstrate a difference in ADR, but similar to our study demonstrated a greater number of adenomas per patient being detected in the HD group 17.
 Our results suggest, not only that high definition systems can improve ADRs, but they can also be improved within a group already operating at a superior level of ADR.